 Written By: Devin Golden

-Malignant pleural mesothelioma is a rare cancer that forms in the lining of the lung, known as the pleura.
+Pleural mesothelioma is a type of cancer that forms in the lining of the lung, known as the pleura.
 Asbestos exposure is the only known cause.
-Microscopic asbestos fibers can be inhaled and then become embedded or lodged in the pleura.
-Early diagnosis and treatment of mesothelioma provides for the best outcomes.
-Treatment of patients with malignant pleural mesothelioma include surgery, chemotherapy, and immunotherapy.
+Pleural mesothelioma is the most common type of mesothelioma and has an average survival of approximately 1-2 years.

 Dr. Abraham Lebenthal